-With this data, you can evaluate what their overall track record is in creating high-quality and reliable plugins.
+With this data, you can evaluate their overall track record in creating high-quality and reliable plugins.

-Whenever you want a plugin for your WordPress website, remember that it’s not enough to easily find one and you are all done.
+Whenever you want a plugin for your WordPress website, remember that it’s not enough to find one quickly, and you are all done.

 It would be best if you did extensive research about the plugin.
 After all, you want a secure, stable plugin that won’t hurt your website.